 Complete guide to the Polar Plus charging network

-Owned by BP Chargemaster, the Polar Plus network consists of more than 7,000 charging points across the UK, and includes everything from slow chargers to rapid chargers.
+Owned by BP Chargemaster, the Polar Plus network consists of more than 7,000 charging points across the UK, and includes everything from slow chargers to more than 400 rapid chargers nationwide.

 The Polar Plus network also operates an ‘EV Experience Fleet’, featuring cars like the BMW i8 and Tesla Model S. With each charge, members accumulate ‘Polar Points’, which they can then use to bid on seven-day experiences in other electric vehicles.